Nebby1999/VariantPack-TheOriginal30/VariantPack-TheOriginal30/ThunderKit/Staging/VariantPack_TheOriginal30/README.md

     - Mesh Swaps are currently not implemented in VarianceAPI, as such, the Armored Beetle doesnt have its meshswap.

 ## Changelog
+'1.1.4'

+- Hopefully fixed a strange bug that caused the game to not load the mod.

+'1.1.3'

+- Updated to use VarianceAPI 0.7.1

+- Fixed the mod never registering the variants, lol

 '1.1.2'

 - Internal Changes to the Code.